Recognize the pattern

-Men's mental health therapy at Anchor & Bloom is virtual psychotherapy for adult men across Ontario who are carrying more than they let on.
+Men's mental health therapy at Anchor & Bloom is in-person psychotherapy in Mississauga and online across Ontario for adult men who are carrying more than they let on.
 Depression and anxiety often do not look like sadness or worry in men.
 They look like irritability, anger, numbness, or working all the time.
-Sessions are offered by Registered Psychotherapists trained in evidence-based approaches including Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, attachment-based therapy, and somatic-informed work.
+Sessions are offered by Registered Psychotherapists trained in evidence-informed approaches including Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, attachment-based therapy, and somatic-informed work.

 The work is collaborative and paced.
 We do not push, and we do not ask you to perform feelings you are not ready to name.
 Many of the men we work with have never been to therapy before.